rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 350 px
    :align: center

-   9-tiling score limits per academic discipline
+   9-tiling score limits per academic subject

-In :numref:`score9Limits`, we see confirmed again the **incommensurability** we notice in the apparent enrolment quality scoring between the disciplines, especially between *Law Studies* (39.1 - 51.1) and *Politology* (50.5 - 65.9) for instance.
-Universities valuated in *Law studies* but not in *Politology*, like the University of *Bielefeld*, would see their enrolment quality unfairly weakened when simply averaging the enrolment quality over valuated disciplines.
+In :numref:`score9Limits`, we see confirmed again the **incommensurability** we noticed already in the apparent enrolment quality scoring between the subjects, especially between *Law Studies* (39.1 - 51.1) and *Politology* (50.5 - 65.9).
+Universities valuated in *Law studies* but not in *Politology*, like the University of *Bielefeld*, would see their enrolment quality unfairly weakened when simply averaging the enrolment quality over valuated subjects.

-We add, here, these nine-tiling score limits to the records of the 41 Universities and, with the help of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` constructor and using the *Copeland* rule, rank them all together.
-The resulting ranking of the 41 Universities and the 9-tiling score limits may be nicely illustrated  with the help of a corresponding heatmap view (see :numref:`ninetiledHeatmap`).
+We add, now, these nine-tiling quality score limits to the records of the 41 Universities and, with the help of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` constructor and, by using the *Copeland* rule, rank them all conjointly together.

+The resulting ranking of the 41 Universities including the 9-tiling score limits may be nicely illustrated  with the help of a corresponding heatmap view (see :numref:`ninetiledHeatmap`).

    >>> from sortingDigraphs import NormedQuantilesRatingDigraph
    >>> nqr = NormedQuantilesRatingDigraph(pq,t,\